 Intercultural Coalition Update

 As your Intercultural Director, I am Rina Rios, a DONA Certified Birth Doula, and DONA Approved Birth Doula Trainer.
-I’ve been a doula in New York City for eleven years and had the honor to be chosen as a Trainer candidate through DONA International’s Doulas of Color Fellowship.
+I’ve been a doula in New York City for eleven years and had the honor to be chosen as a Trainer candidate through DONA International’s Doulas of Color Fellowship (program ended in 2012).
 It is DONA’s commitment to the vision of “A doula for every person who wants one,” that has me training new doulas.
 I am honored to be part of an organization with such a vision.

 The Intercultural Coalition is constantly exploring the many facets of being intercultural.
 We feel strongly that we all have a great deal to learn.
 We hope to bring forth programs and opportunities that will enrich our doulas and the communities they serve.
 One of our goals is to learn about one another.
 Cultural diversity and understanding is a necessity to achieve birth equity.
 To that end, we have added to the Intercultural Coalition Amanda Dodson as our Military Liaison and Morgane Richardson as our LGBTQIA+ Liaison.

 We are the ones that we’ve been waiting for!
 It’s time to make more of an impact.
 Here are some upcoming ways to get involved:

 - Black Maternal Health Week April 11-17, 2019 (local events around the world)

 - Birth Equity Talk LIVE in DONA Member Group on Facebook Watch (April 19th)